CJYProjects/colorref/README.md

 - sortable cards using [HTML5Sortable](https://github.com/lukasoppermann/html5sortable)

 Click [here](https://cjyprojects.github.io/colorref/) to view the demo site.
-Click [here](https://trello.com/b/OGwBPCG0) to see what's in store for this project.
+Click [here](https://trello.com/b/OGwBPCG0) to see what else is in store for this project.